gintsmurans/staticphp/README.md

 * Update help page
 * Choose documentation parser and write api documentation, e.g. write descriptions for all staticphp class methods and files.
+* Database should run all queries in beginTransaction .. commit .. rollback mode.
 * Update one of the projects currently using staticphp to get the idea of whether we are not missing any required variable to be available globally in view files.
 * √ Check whether form validation helper still works and how it applies to Twig. - Works now and can be registered with twig by running \models\fv::twig_register();
 * √ Pages helper should register it self with Twig once loadded and if Twig is available. - Nop, pagination html can be passed in the view in variable.